-The provision would expand the definition of a brokerage to include companies that facilitate digital asset trades — like cryptocurrency exchanges.
-The change would mean increased tax reporting responsibility to help the IRS track crypto tax evasion.
-Some lawmakers and industry groups argue that the language of the draft is too broad, according to reporting by the Washington Post.
+One possible provision would expand the definition of a brokerage to include companies that facilitate digital asset trades — like cryptocurrency exchanges.
+This kind of change would mean increased tax reporting responsibility to help the IRS track crypto tax evasion.

-Additionally, SEC Chairman Gensler spoke recently about a need to increase regulation and help prevent more ransomware attacks, like the one that shut down the Colonial Pipeline back in May.
-The pipeline attack was one of a number of high profile instances of hackers seeking Bitcoin ransoms.
+Additionally, Gensler has spoken about a need to increase regulation and help prevent more ransomware attacks, like the one that shut down the Colonial Pipeline in May 2021.
+The pipeline attack was one of a number of high-profile instances of hackers seeking Bitcoin ransoms.

-While Gensler didn’t comment on exactly how the SEC planned to help stop these crimes, he did say that the agency would continue to exercise the full extent of its power.
+While Gensler hasn’t said exactly how the SEC planned to help stop these crimes, he did say that the agency would continue to exercise the full extent of its power.

 “[The SEC] will continue to take our authorities as far as they go,” Gensler said during an appearance at the Aspen Security Forum in Colorado.

 A recent U.S. Treasury report voiced the same concerns as Gensler, saying cryptocurrency “poses a significant detection problem by facilitating illegal activity broadly including tax evasion.”

 What Investors Should Know

 Under a potential new law that has been considered by lawmakers, companies that facilitate crypto trades would be required to report tax information about those trades to the IRS (just as brokers of traditional investments like stocks do) starting in the 2024 tax season.